 Orchids make excellent house plants and are available in many different sizes and colours.
 Species such as Phalaenopsis are easy to look after if a few basic requirements are followed.

-LIGHT: Orchids will require 10-15 hours of good light a day (but not direct unfiltered sunlight) which in winter can be supplemented with artificial light.
+POSITION: Orchids require 10-15 hours of good light a day (but not direct unfiltered sunlight).
+In winter this can be supplemented with artificial light.
 An east or west-facing window with net curtains is ideal.

-WATERING: Tepid rainwater is best.
-Keep the compost moist but not wet.
-Reduce the watering during the winter.
+- Keep the compost moist but not wet and reduce the watering during winter.

-HUMIDITY: Moist air is essential for orchids.
-Stand plants on a saucer full of gravel where water can collect after watering and evaporate.
+- Moist air is essential for orchids.
+Stand the plant on a saucer of gravel where the water can collect after watering and evaporate.
 Mist the leaves occasionally.

-FEEDING: Orchids are not avid feeders.
-Feed lightly throughout the year, more heavily during the summer.
+- Feed orchids lightly throughout the year, more heavily in summer

-REPOTTING: Do not worry if you think your plant looks ‘pot bound’ orchids are quite happy living like this, only repot when the growth begins to suffer.
+- Don’t worry if you think your plant looks ‘pot bound’ – orchids are happy living like this so only re-pot when the growth begins to suffer.
 Use specific orchid compost as this allows better air circulation to the roots.

-BROWN SPOTS ON LEAVES: If the spots are hard and dry it is due to too much direct sun.
-If the spots are soft then there is probably a fungus disease present; the affected leaves should be remove immediately.
+Brown spots on leaves – if these are hard and dry it is due to too much direct sun.
+But if the spots are soft this is probably a fungus disease.
+Remove the affected leaves immediately.